stevencohn/ResxTranslator/README.md

 The free Google translator will sometime add extra spaces around non-alphanumeric characters when translating.
-For example "x+1" may become "x + 1" (from no spaces around the plus sign, to spaces around the plus sign.)
+For example "x+1" may become "x + 1" (from no spaces around the plus sign, to spaces around the plus sign.) x

 ResxTranslator attempts to detect this string *inflation* and displays a warning for each string that may need manual tuning.
 Of course, the program itself has no way of knowing the